swordow/react-scroll-box/README.md

 ### Media Queries

-If you are using same markup for different platforms, sometimes it is useful to unwind scrollable elements and allow user to scroll them with page scrolling.
-Do achive this behavior use followin
+If you are using same markup for different platforms, sometimes it is useful to unwind scroll box element and allow user to scroll its content along with page.
+Do achive this behavior follow these steps:

 1. Remove `"permit-scroll"` from `className` parameter.
 2. Add media query restrictions and use `.scroll-box-permit-scroll()` LESS mixin.